rfeinman/pyBPL/README.md

 ## Citing
-If you use pyBPL for your research, you are encouraged (though not required) to use the following BibTeX reference:
+If you use pyBPL for your research, you are encouraged (though not required) to cite this repository with the following BibTeX reference:

 ```
 @misc{feinman2020pybpl,